rchillard/rchillard.com/src/pages/2018/11-17-breaking-the-blog.md

 `
 ```
 This is the original GraphQL query that I was using on the template for my blog posts.
 I proudly displayed it two days ago in my first ever post, [Need More Leather](/11-15-need-more-leather/).
 There's one serious problem with it though.
 It's not setup as a template, meaning it cannot support more than one blog post.
 Every time this template is used, this query would only pull data for the 1st blog post.
 :anguished:

-That's a serious bug :ant:.
+That's a serious bug. :ant:

 As it turns out, a slight modification to the query brings back the magic: :grinning: